checkly/serverless-plugin-select-resource/README.md

 [![npm downloads](https://img.shields.io/npm/dm/serverless-plugin-select.svg)](https://www.npmjs.com/package/serverless-plugin-select)
 [![license](https://img.shields.io/npm/l/serverless-plugin-select.svg)](https://raw.githubusercontent.com/FidelLimited/serverless-plugin-select/master/LICENSE)

 Select which resources are to be deployed based on region and stage.
+Only tested with AWS.

+This plugin was originally forked from [serverless-plugin-select](https://github.com/FidelLimited/serverless-plugin-select/).
+Difference between them is `serverless-plugin-select` is for filtering functions and this plugin is for filtering AWS resources while deploying.

 **Note:** Requires Serverless *v1.12.x* or higher.